tcastelly/vue-use-async/README.md

   }
   ```

-- useSpinner, useFull to bind the `isPending` to a spinner icon.
+- useSpinner, useful to bind the `isPending` to a spinner icon.
 A minimum duration
   ```javascript
   import { useAsync, useSpinner } from 'vue-use-async';